Exercise At Home Without Weights

 Push-ups

-The simple push-up is a staple of military training around the world for a simple reason: It works very well.
-Push-ups hit the chest, shoulder and tricep areas, building core strength and overall power.
+The push-up is a staple of military training around the world for a simple reason: It works very well.
+Push-ups exercise the chest, shoulder and triceps areas, building core strength and overall power.

 Execution

-Lie facedown.
-Keep your feet together and palms on the floor, but angle your arms slightly down towards your waist so your thumbs are about on the level of your lower pecs.
+Lie face down.
+Keep your feet together and palms on the floor, but angle your arms slightly down towards your waist so your thumbs are about on the level of your lower pectoral muscles.
 Tense up your abs and keep your whole body straight while pushing yourself up and down to failure.
-For beginners, you can stand on your knees for less resistance.
+For beginners, you can balance on your knees for less resistance, or perform the move against a wall.

 Triangle Push-ups

-Very similar to the regular push-up, except you put your hands together for more emphasis on the tricep area.
+This exercise is very similar to the regular push-up, except you put your hands together for more emphasis on the triceps area.

 Execution

-Same as above, except you put the tips of your thumbs and index fingers together on the floor.
+Position yourself as above, placing the tips of your thumbs and index fingers together on the floor.
 You should see a clear triangle between your hands.
 That triangle should just about touch the dead center of your chest as you exercise.

 Dips

-Dips is another simple but extremely effective exercise for hitting the chest, tricep and shoulder areas.
-Find two sturdy chairs (same height) and set them back to back so you can comfortably fit between them.
+Dips are another simple but extremely effective exercise for working out the chest, triceps and shoulder areas.
+Find two sturdy chairs of the same height and set them back to back so you can comfortably fit between them.

 Execution

-Grasp the backs of the chairs, then hoist yourself up so you can bend your knees and thus have your bodyweight on your hands.
-Bend your elbows and slowly descend until your upper arms are about parallel to the floor, then make a smooth turn and push back up.
+Grasp the backs of the chairs, then hoist yourself up so you can bend your knees with your bodyweight on your hands.
+Bend your elbows and slowly descend until your upper arms are almost parallel to the floor, then make a smooth turn and push back up.
 You can bend forward a little, but be careful not to overstretch the shoulder joint in the bottom position.

 Pull-ups

 For overall back development, few exercises can compete with the classic pull-up.
-There's a reason people regularly do them even at state-of-the-art gyms packed with the latest whiz-bang back machines.
+There's a reason people regularly perform them, even at state-of-the-art gyms packed with the latest back machines.

 Execution

 Find something that will support your weight like a beam in the attic, a tree branch, or anything else that allows you to hang and pull yourself up.
 Make sure to get a good stretch at the bottom.
-Purposefully squeeze your scapulas together as you ascend, and don’t forget to resist on the way down.
-Alternate wide grip with thumbs away from you with close grip and thumbs facing you to hit different parts of the back.
-As a bonus, the latter position hits the biceps too.
+Purposefully squeeze your scapulae together as you ascend, and don't forget to resist on the way down.
+Alternate wide grip with thumbs away from you with close grip and thumbs facing you to work out different parts of the back.
+As a bonus, the latter position exercises the biceps too.

 Lunges

 Lunges work the entire hip and leg area, building core strength and giving your metabolism a jolt.
-It also helps overall balance, as the exercise involves all the important stabilizer muscles.
+The exercise also improves overall balance, as it involves all the important stabilizer muscles.

 Execution